-If you’re pregnant and frequently talk with other parents, especially in online forums and chat groups, you may have heard teams of varying colours mentioned – blue, pink, green and yellow.
+If you’re pregnant and frequently talk with other parents, especially in online forums and chat groups, you may have heard teams of varying colors mentioned – blue, pink, green and yellow.
 So what does all this double talk mean and which team are you meant to be on?
 Here’s a run through:

 What does team blue mean?

 Team blue refers to a pregnancy where the baby has been identified (usually via ultrasound) as a boy.
+At this point, parents usually begin buying blue items and letting people know that they’re a member of ‘team blue’.

 What does team pink mean?

 Team blue refers to a pregnancy where the baby has been identified (usually via ultrasound) as a girl.
+Once parents find out they’re having a girl, you’ll see many more pink items appear in their collection.

 What does team yellow mean?

 Team yellow refers to people who haven’t yet found out the gender, which usually means they have yet to reach 20 weeks of pregnancy, when the morphology and gender scan is usually performed.
-After the scan, the couple may move into any of the other 3 colour teams.
+After the scan, the couple may move into any of the other 3 color teams.

 What does team green mean?

 Team green refers to parents who have chosen not to find out the baby’s gender till the baby is born.
 This usually means making sure the ultrasound technician doesn’t tell them the gender and that neither of the parents or any relatives know.
-Green refers to the fact that green and yellow are traditionally gender neutral colours.
+Green refers to the fact that green and yellow are traditionally gender neutral colors.